TheOddler/aplai/report/report.md

 p(5,4) | 5,085             | 555               | 0,125          | 0
 p(5,5) | 350,956           | 25996             | 0,187          | 1
 p(6,1) | 177,872           | 4330              | 0,297          | 0
-Table XXX: The last 6 results of Shikaku _ECLiPSe_ with the normal and the alternate viewpoint
+Table: The last 6 results of Shikaku _ECLiPSe_ with the normal and the alternate viewpoint

 We can see that the alternative view is much faster than the other methods.
 We can also see that it contains much less backtracks, which makes it seem that the constraints are tighter in the alternative model.
 This is what we believe to be the main reason for the difference in speed.